rootuserrafik/demo-simple-calculator/README.md

-# Getting Started with Create React App
+# Simple Calculator with React

 In the project directory, you can run: